-While it's a generalisation, adds Catherine Chivers, senior manager - strategic advice at Perpetual Private, it can be the case that it's the male in the partnership who has been largely responsible for financial matters, while the female - who is often the surviving spouse - has not.
+While it's a generalisation, it can be the case that it's the male in the partnership who has been largely responsible for financial matters, while the female - who is often the surviving spouse - has not.

 "Proportionately the female is the survivor and therefore they are the one confronted with these financial choices," says O'Reilly.